ptitFicus/YAFA/README.md

 const newFetch = fetch.wrapResponse(responseWrapper)

-// Every occurence of 'e' has been replace
+// Every occurrence of 'e' has been replace
 // by a 'a' in the response
 newFetch().then(response => console.log(response))
 ```